 Loans contained in the combined Smart Option Student Loan portfolio category were serviced by legacy SLM prior to the Spin-Off, and by either Navient or Sallie Mae Bank after the Spin-Off.
 As noted above, loans serviced by legacy SLM and Navient were serviced pursuant to different policies than those loans serviced by Sallie Mae Bank after the Spin-Off.
 Specifically, legacy SLM charged off loans after 212 days of delinquency, and Navient has continued this policy.
-Sallie Mae Bank currently charges off loans after 120 days of delinquency.
-All loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Navient pursuant to a 212-day charge off policy.
+Sallie Mae Bank after the Spin-Off a portion of the loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Navient pursuant to a 212-day charge off policy.
 As a result, future performance of loans serviced by Sallie Mae Bank may differ from the historical performance of loans reflected in this combined Smart Option Student Loan portfolio data.